bruhmastir/library/docs/terminal/doha/general_procedures.md

 </figure>

 ### 2.4.6 Sector top-down coverage
 When the lower sector is offline, Doha Radar shall provide top-down coverage for Doha in addition to its designated areas of responsibility.
 This responsibility transitions to Doha Approach when it is online.
+Controllers are strongly encouraged to obtain the Tier-2 Military Endorsement to ensure proficiency in delivering military air traffic services at Al-Udeid Airbase (OTBH).